-So it made sense for the king to grant title to colonial lands to others, especially if they would stimulate economic development in North America.
-The original charter to the Virginia Company had provided title (at least according to English law...) over a vast swath of the North American continent to a small group of venture capitalists in London.
+The original charters to the Virginia Company had provided title (at least according to English law...) over a vast swath of the North American continent to a small group of venture capitalists in London.
 They were undercapitalized and could not make a profit from their investment, however, and in 1624 the king revoked their charter.
 Virginia's boundaries shrank as kings gave away portions of the territory defined in the charters of 1606, 1609, and 1612.

-In 1632, King Charles I carved Maryland out of the lands defined as "Virginia" in the Third Charter.
-He gave the Calvert family proprietary rights in that colony, and in the process defined the edge of the Potomac River as the northern boundary of Virginia.
-In 1649, his son Charles II gave the Northern Neck (in what became known as the Fairfax Grant) to a consortium of allies during the English Civil War.
-In 1663, he created the proprietary colony of Carolina, rewarding other friends and establishing a new southern boundary for Virginia.
+In 1632, King Charles I carved Maryland out of the lands defined as "Virginia."
+He gave the Calvert family proprietary rights in that new colony, altering the northern boundary of Virginia.
+In 1649, King Charles II gave the Northern Neck to a consortium of allies during the English Civil War, and ultimately Lord Fairfax acquired title to 5.2 million acres.

-The royal governors who issued land grants could use that authority to build allies among the Virginians and, by delaying approval of a survey or grant, to punish their enemies.
-Governor Spottswood rewarded himself by steering early settlement up the Rappahannock River rather than the James River, in part because he obtained rights to large tracts of land in the headwaters of the Rapidan River near modern-day Germanna.
+Royal governors used their authority to issue land grants in order to build allies among the Virginians on the Governor's Council and in the House of Burgesses.
+Governor Spottswood rewarded himself by steering early settlement up the Rappahannock River rather than up the James River, in part because he had obtained rights to large tracts of land in the headwaters of the Rapidan River near modern-day Germanna.